-Milan is a city of art, always and in any case.
+Milan is a city of art, always and everywhere.
 Even The Guardian recently praised the city.
-Whether it’s August and the city deserted, or spring, fall, winter, among the things to do in Milan, you can’t miss a trip to some of the exhibitions around the city.
+Whether it’s August and the city deserted, or spring, fall, winter, among the things to do in Milan, you can’t miss a detour to some of the exhibitions around the city.

 Among museums, foundations, galleries and more, Milan has every kind and for every taste.
 All you have to do is choose.
 Here are a few: